-Auto- The camera automatically detects the subject and selects area the focus area.
-[12] Single- point Press to view the focus area selection display, then use the multi selector to position the focus area over your subject and press the camera focuses on the subject in the selected focus area only.
-Use with stationary subjects.
-Focus area Subject tracking Press to view the focus area selection display, then use the multi selector to position the focus area over your subject and press the focus area will track the subject as it moves through the area shown at right.
+Auto- The camera automatically detec ts the subject and selects area the focus area.
+[13] Single- point Press to view the focus area selection display, then use the multi selector to position the focus area over your subject and press the camera focuses on the subject in the selected focus area only.
+Use with stationary subjects. © P Subject tracking Press to view the focus area selection display, then use the multi selector to position the focus area over your subject and press the focus area will track the subject as it moves through the area shown at right.
 The camera will focus on the selected subject when the shutter-release button is pressed halfway.
-To end focus tracking when shooting is complete, press s.
-Focus area Subject tracking area
+To end focus tracking when shooting is complete, press Focus area Focus area ON PARTY OF THE PROPERTY OF THE PROPER